openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

 Pseudorandom Number Generator (PRNG)
 =====================================
-.. note:: OpenFHE uses a default built-in blake2-based PRNG.
-In addition to that, you can provide your own PRNG as a shared library.
-There are instructions (see below) how to implement and use one.
+.. note:: By default, OpenFHE uses a built-in blake2-based PRNG, but provides the ability to integrate a cutom PRNG engine as a shared library.
+See below for instructions on how to implement and use a custom PRNG shared library.

 Documentation for `core/include/utils/prng <https://github.com/openfheorg/openfhe-development/tree/main/src/core/include/utils/prng>`_.
 Additionally, we refer users to :ref:`our sampling documentation<sampling>`